HearthSim/Sunwell/README.md

 to PNG and compression will result in performance loss with frequent updates.
 Rendering to a Canvas is more direct, however will likely result in performance degradation with large amounts of cards on screen.
 Pick your poison.

+The optional `callback` argument is a function called when the rendering finishes.

 ### Sunwell options